Published: May 2019

 The reason for the official secrecy of the now leaked report was not given.
 The OPCW had previously been led by a Turkish diplomat and former NATO official, while the responsible UN Department of Political Affairs was headed by a US diplomat formerly serving in Iraq.

-Indeed, contrary to many media reports, there is still no evidence that the Syrian army used any chemical weapons during the Syrian war.
-The corresponding accusations have ultimately been based on allegations by anti-government militias.
+Contrary to many Western media reports, there is still no evidence that the Syrian army used any chemical weapons during the Syrian war.
+The corresponding accusations have ultimately been based on unverifiable allegations by anti-government militias.

-Update May 16: The OPCW has confirmed the authenticity of the report and announced an „internal investigation about the unauthorised release of the document“.
+May 2019: The OPCW has confirmed the authenticity of the report and announced an “internal investigation about the unauthorised release of the document”.
+Former MIT scientist and Pentagon advisor Theodore Postol confirmed the veracity of the leaked report.